dedalgr/Casino-management-system/README.md

-## This is 100% working software for many years in real casinos.
+## This is 100% working software from many years in real casinos.

 Change your security key.
 Look in conf.py and cr.py